 There are several ways to get dtsdecoderdll.dll for free.
 Here we describe how to obtain this DLL technically - you have to check for yourself that a particular action is legal in your jurisdiction.
 There are many jurisdictions where all methods described below are legal for personal use.

 The dtsdecoderdll.dll is part of Arcsoft TMT player software.
 So, if you are using Windows and have TMT installed, you already have the DLL - just set its path in MakeMKV preferences.
-If you don't have TMT installed, you can always download a free trial from Arcsoft website.
+If you don't have TMT installed, you can always download a free trial from Arcsoft website (2015 UPDATE: Arcsoft TMT player is discontionued and is not available on Arcsoft website).
 Once you install the program, the DLL will be in program directory.
 You don't have to even run the program once.
 You may as well copy the DLL from TMT directory and uninstall TMT completely.
-If you use Mac or Linux, you may install TMT on a separate windows machine, in bootcamp or inside virtual machine, and copy the DLL from there.
+If you use Mac or Linux, you may install TMT on a separate Windows machine, in bootcamp or inside virtual machine, and copy the DLL from there.

 If you don't have access to Windows machine, several internet sites offer this DLL as a free download.
 Just search for "dtsdecoderdll.dll" and you'll certainly find one.
 As mentioned before, MakeMKV will safely refuse to load any modified version of dtsdecoderdll.dll .

 Setting up location of dtsdecoderdll.dll in MakeMKV is a one-time step, and once done will enable DTS-HD decoding on all platforms.